The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 permission user group

-The following table shows the role of permissions on files:
+The table below shows the effects of permissions on files:

-r (read) You can view the content of the file, such as cat or less or other tools to read.
+r (read) Can view the content of the file, e.g., can be read using cat, less, or other tools.

-x (execute) If it is an executable file, it can be executed, but if it is a shell script, it must have read permission before it can be executed (because the shell needs to read the file)
+x (execute) If it's an executable file, it can be executed.
+However, if it's a shell script, it also needs read permission to be executed (because the shell needs to read the file).

 $ ls -l /tmp/myfile